Thai youth soccer team meets with the media

-CHIANG RAI, Thailand --The 12 boys and their soccer coach who were rescued from a cave in northern Thailand have appeared at a news conference, entering to applause from the media and classmates.
+CHIANG RAI, Thailand --The 12 boys and their soccer coach rescued from a cave in northern Thailand left the hospital where they had been recuperating and appeared at a news conference Wednesday, looking healthy as they answered questions from journalists from around the world.

-The boys put on a quick demonstration of their ball-handling skills in a special miniature soccer field set up in the hall where they are meeting the media on Wednesday.
+The group entered the news conference to applause from reporters and classmates and put on a quick demonstration of their ball-handling skills on a miniature soccer field set up in the hall where they met the media.

-They then hugged their friends before taking seats up front with doctors and others who helped them during their ordeal.
+They then hugged their friends before taking seats up front with doctors and members of the Thai navy SEAL unit who dived to help bring them out, along with others who helped them during their ordeal.

-Doctors took the first two questions, and said the 13 were healthy in body and mind.
-Doctors said the boys gained around 3 kilograms (6.6 pounds) on average since they were rescued from the cave last week.
+Doctors said the 13 were healthy in body and mind.
+They said the boys gained around 3 kilograms (6.6 pounds) on average since they were rescued from the cave.
 They were said to have lost an average of 4 kilograms (9 pounds) during the more than two weeks they were trapped in the cave.

+The news conference was the first opportunity the members of the team had to speak directly to the media, though video of them was released previously.
+Officials reviewed questions in advance to make certain none might cause damaging psychological effects.

+They were asked about the moment when two British cave divers first found them and also the circumstances of how they entered the cave and got trapped there.

 ------